 What to serve oxtail with?

-Similarly to stew meats, oxtail can be cooked with vegetables like potatoes and carrots, and served over mashed potatoes or creamy polenta.
+Similarly to stew meats, oxtail can be cooked with vegetables like potatoes and carrots, and served over fluffy rice, mashed potatoes or creamy polenta.
 However, different parts of the world have their own traditions to serve oxtail with.

 As a Brazilian who grew up eating oxtail, and avid Jamaica traveler my favorite way to serve oxtail is over rice and green vegetables on the side.